grelsec-design/grelsec-design.github.io/README.md

 ## A leader in secure and reliable chip design tools and methodology development.

-###### We provide services in full chip ASIC Design flow (RTL to GDS-II generation).
+#### <p align="justify"> We provide services in full chip ASIC Design flow (RTL to GDS-II generation).
 Our objective is to provide services in physical design tool and methodology development in order to make secure and reliable chip (or GDS-II).
-We also provide services in Analog and Mixed Signal/RF IC (Custom IC Design) design solutions for IP creation.
+We also provide services in Analog and Mixed Signal/RF IC (Custom IC Design) design solutions for several IP creation such as DDR memory interface, clocking (PLL/DLL), SerDes, High Speed I/O (HSIO), General Purpose I/O (GPIO), data converters (ADC/DAC), signal conditioning filters etc. </p>
-## In ASIC Design (RTL to GDSII):
+## In ASIC Design (RTL to GDSII)
 ### Our services can be listed as follows:
 1. Physical Design -  Construction, Validation, Sign-off
     1. Floorplanning/PDN Design